All Collections

 Editable from the email editor

-✔️ (Only the default content section is editable)
+✔️ (Only the content in the default content section)

 Can be used in Broadcasts